Sabicool/Medicine/01 Disciplines/Respiratory/Investigations/Blood Gas Interpretation.md

 	- Check renal function (if above normal)
 		- If GFR < 40 and AG ≤ 20 ⇒ renal failure alone is likely cause, otherwise check osmolal gap
 	- Check rare aetiologies such as D-lactic acidosis and late presentation of methanol toxicity
+- General indications for calculating the osmolal gap are:
+	- Suspected posining with unknown toxin
+	- Elevated anion gap in the presence of normal lactate, ketones and renal function
+	- Unexmplained altered mental status (particularly in an alcoholic or child)
+	- Periodic monitoring for patients on high doses of IV lorazepam
 ### Normal Anion Gap Metabolic Acidosis

 | Primary Issue                                     | GI Problem                                                                                             | Renal Problem                                       |